Born to Run?

 It’s the way my legs feel when I get to the telephone pole with the cat sign that makes me want to quit.
 My thigh muscles need more oxygen than I can take in.
 I’m not too out of breath, but everything is awful.
 Why did I wear these longer leggings?
 I’m boiling up.
 Why didn’t I wear different socks?
 Why didn’t I run earlier today?
 Why couldn’t I have been a born runner?
 Why was I born?

 Why am I thinking these thoughts?
-I have heard the TED talks about standing like a starfish, arms and legs spread out in order to create a different aspect of mind.
+I have heard the TED talks about standing like a starfish, arms and legs spread out in order to create a different frame of mind.
 The research shows that obsessive thoughts can also be curbed and managed by changing your physical position.
+Your body impacts your mind.

 Maybe that’s what the cross country coach was saying.
 Change your body’s position and change your mindset; change your will.